 You will incur advanced standing.
 Periods of prior enrolment in a postgraduate research degree will be deducted from the tenure of your scholarship.
 Advanced standing refers to this period of deducted tenure.

-For example, a doctoral scholarship is awarded for 3 years with a possible maximum extension of 6 months.
-If you have already completed 6 months of your doctorate degree before being awarded a scholarship, 6 months will be deducted from the maximum tenure, thus you are only eligible to hold the RTP scholarship for a maximum of 3 years (including the possible 6-month extension).
+For example, a doctoral scholarship is awarded for 3.5 years.
+If you have already completed 6 months of your doctorate degree before being awarded a scholarship, 6 months will be deducted from the maximum tenure, thus you are only eligible to hold the RTP scholarship for a maximum of 3 years.

 For information on document requirements, including transcripts, proof of English language proficiency and scanned documents, please see the RTP page.